tandris/elboard/README.md

 * a 5800mA LiPo battery
 * Hobby King 150A ESC
 * an arduino uno board (for controlling the ESC)
-* mbientlab [metawear](https://www.mbientlab.com/) board  (for the convenient BLE communication between my phone and the arduino)
+* mbientlab [metawear](https://www.mbientlab.com/) board  (for the convenient BLE communication between my phone and the arduino) (this is for prototyping only)

 ### Software
-* a Java Android mobile application, using the mbientlab SDK
+* a Java Android mobile application which can communicate with the board
 * arduino C script which runs on the board